Everyone is remote sometimes: 5 questions for remote success

 In an office environment, some folks are used to popping by someone’s desk or pulling people into a meeting at a moment’s notice.
 In a remote context, your coworkers aren’t available to you in the same way – you don’t have access to interrupt.

 To avoid getting frustrated or having your progress blocked, you’ll need to set some ground rules around communication.

-How quickly will we respond to messages?
+How quickly will we respond to messages while remote?

 These questions are all about getting on the same page with your teammates.

 While working at a fully-distributed global organization, I knew that sometimes the person I needed an answer from was asleep, so I set my expectations accordingly and planned around waiting a day for a reply, and I told my team that was my expectation.